 How long will it take?

-We attempt to resolve all Authorised Officer complaints within 30 business days of receipt of the complaint, however this may vary depending on the complexity of the matter.
+We attempt to resolve all Authorised Officer complaints efficiently, however the time frame may vary depending on the complexity of the matter.

 What happens when the investigation is complete?

-You will receive a letter summarising the complaint outcome and action (if relevant).
+You will receive a response summarising the complaint outcome and action (if relevant).

 What do I do if I am dissatisfied with the way my complaint was handled?